mthuurne/retroasm/docs/instruction-set.md

     R       .
 R         .
 R         . reg16 R
     %11     . af

-In the first entry of `reg16af`, the context field is used here to match according to the `reg16` mode and use the match as-is.
+In the first entry of `reg16af`, the context field is used to match according to the `reg16` mode and use the match as-is.
 The second entry then replaces `sp` with `af`.

-When an entry's encoding is the same as the encoding of an earlier entry, the later entry overrides the earlier entry.
-In `reg16af` in the example above, not only does the encoding `%11` map to the mnemonic `af`, but the mnemonic `sp` does not occur at all in mode `reg16af`.
+When multiple entries match the same encoding, the later entry fully replaces the earlier entry.
+In mode `reg16af` in the example above, not only does the encoding `%11` map to the mnemonic `af`, but the mnemonic `sp` does not occur at all in mode `reg16af`.

-The `R` in the example above is a placeholder introduced by the context field.
-In each other field, the placeholder represents the same field in the matched entry from the other mode.
+In the encoding, mnemonic and semantics field, the placeholder represents that same field in the matched entry from the included mode.
 For example, the `R` in the encoding field represents the encoding of the matched entry, while the `R` in the mnemonic field represents the mnemonic of the matched entry.

 Placeholders can be used in expressions, for example to define the Z80 flag tests: